 You presume a media kit is just a collection of pictures, audio and video.
 Then you realise you need some form of CV for your blog and the penny drops.

-You check out your fellow blogger websites and find some cool features they have and constantly tweaking your own blog.
-You spend so much time over thinking your blog possibilities.
+You check out your fellow blogger’s websites and find some cool features they have and constantly tweak your own blog.
+You spend so much time overthinking your blog possibilities.

 Parent bloggers don’t sit there all day drinking tea and typing stuff.
 We’re like animals in the wild.
 We become most active after the school run and remain active until the next school run.
 We’re constantly thinking and planning our next post in between tidying up after our little cherubs. ‘should I post an article about me doing the ironing’.